 Internet Sex Offenses

-More than a million illicit images and videos of children can be found online.
+Millions of illicit images and videos of children can be found online.
 There are thousands of websites devoted to child pornography and collectively they are viewed over a million times per month.
 Internet sex offenses sometimes consist of people simply viewing such material but can also include instances in which people collect, share, distribute, and produce child pornography.
-Internet sex offenses also consist of persons using the internet to engage in sex chats with children and arrange meetings with children for the purpose of having sex.
-Internet sex offenses can also consist of persons using webcams to expose themselves or send nude images of themselves to children or unsuspecting adults.
+They can also consist of persons using the internet to engage in sex chats with children, arrange meetings with children for the purpose of having sex, and expose themselves or send nude images of themselves to children or unsuspecting adults.
 Sometimes persons who commit internet sex offenses also pose a risk for in-person contact offenses and sometimes they don’t.

-We also have begun to employ a tool, the Internet Progression List, that we are developing with Dr. Tanner that may provide some clues about a client’s potential progression from internet offending to contact offending.
-Click here to view a draft version of this tool (Adobe Acrobat required); please note that this is a work in progress and has not yet been validated as prediction tool).
+We also employ a tool, the Internet Progression List, that may provide some clues about a client’s potential progression from internet offending to contact offending.
+Click here to view.

 We are becoming